hero media

 2. Capital Country Holiday Park

-Set on 15 hectares, this is also a dog-friendly caravan park, so your furry friend can come on holiday too.
+Set on 15 hectares, the holiday park recently underwent a renovation of its recreational facilities, and now has an updated putt putt golf course, outdoor games area for basketball, soccer and beach volleyball, a seriously fun and huge futsal dart board, plus a brand new playground for the kids.
+This is also a dog-friendly caravan park, so your furry friend can come on holiday too.
 There are two bungalows that accept pets, plus four ‘dog freedom’ sites that feature full fencing around your RV or caravan.

 Address: 47 Bidges Road, Sutton NSW

-The modern, recently developed Canberra Park might be the most stylish caravan park in the region.
+The modern, recently developed Discovery Parks – Canberra might be the most stylish caravan park in the region.
 The state-of-the-art camp kitchen is definitely a highlight, with large, modern fridges, cooking facilities and ample space to sit and enjoy a meal.
+The location can’t be beat, too – close enough to the city centre to make exploring easy, but in a quiet area for peaceful evenings.

 Prices are still on the reasonable end, too.
 However, we wouldn’t recommend this tourist park for those with active little ones looking for entertainment – it is more of an accommodation-focused caravan park suited for couples or families with older children.

-Address: 26 Old Well Station Road, Gungahlin ACT
+Address: Corner of Federal Highway and Old Well Station Road, Gungahlin ACT

-Conveniently situated on the outskirts of Narrabundah close to Canberra’s CBD, Southside Village is a popular Canberra caravan park with powered and unpowered sites, plus a range of cabins for those travelling without an RV.
+Conveniently situated in Symonston, close to Canberra’s CBD, Canberra Holiday Village is a popular Canberra caravan park with powered and unpowered sites, plus a range of cabins for those travelling without an RV.

-Prices are competitive and affordable, but this is definitely no-frills, budget accommodation – reviews mention sites are on the smaller side and cabin interiors are a little dated.
+Prices are competitive and affordable (visitors are often impressed with the prices during high seasons), but this is definitely no-frills, budget accommodation – reviews mention sites are on the smaller side and cabin interiors are a little dated.
 Still, small dogs are allowed in the park, and reviews rave about the friendly staff and clean amenities.

 Address: 250 Canberra Avenue, Symonston ACT